Gary Reilly was a writer.

 All along, his overarching ambition was to write fiction.
 And he did, prodigiously.
 His first published short story, The Biography Man, was included in the Pushcart Prize Award anthology in 1979.

 Later he turned to novels, several based on his army experiences.
 While he wrote both serious and genre fiction, his greatest invention was the character, Murph, a likable, bohemian Denver cab driver.
-Starting with The Asphalt Warrior, Gary cranked out eleven Murph novels.
+Starting with The Asphalt Warrior, Gary cranked out nine Murph novels.

 His dedication to writing did not include self promotion.
-Instead of seeking agents and publishers, he focussed on his craft, writing and rewriting, polishing to perfection.
+Instead of seeking agents and publishers, he focused on his craft, writing and rewriting, polishing to perfection.
 He wrote well over twenty novels before he thought he was ready make his work public.